jeffreywpli/stronger-than-you-think/README.md

 [1]

-Running the continous fine tuning experiment on ChemProt dataset, on RoBERTa model, with validaton dataset size of 50 per class, fixed step size of 6000, and hyperparameter searching for the first phase.
+Running the continous fine-tuning experiment on ChemProt dataset, on RoBERTa model, with validaton dataset size of 50 per class, fixed step size of 6000, and hyperparameter searching for the first phase.

 ```
 python3 val_size_experiment.py -p fine-tune-on-val -d chemprot -em BertClassifierModel -emn roberta -vnpc 50 -fixStep 6000